ShubhanshiJ30/Chrome_extension/README.md

 # MAANG Problem Tracker – Chrome Extension

-This is a Chrome extension to bookmark coding problems from the maang.in website.
+This is a Chrome extension to bookmark coding problems from codeforces.

 ## Features